 Swallowing excessive amounts of air can cause excessive amounts of gas.
-This often happens when dogs "gulp down" their food and eat too quickly.
+This often happens when dogs bolt or eat their food too quickly.
 Remember: what goes in must come out.
-If your dog does not burp out the swallowed air, it will come out the other end.
-You may be able to distinguish this from other gas since flatulence from the swallowed air does not usually have a strong odor.
+If your dog doesn't burp out the swallowed air, it will come out the other end.
+You may be able to distinguish this from other gas since flatulence from swallowed air doesn't usually have a strong odor.

 The normal process of digestion produces gasses in the intestinal tract.
-Foul-smelling gas is often caused by bacteria in the colon that aids in the digestion of foods that were not completely digested in the stomach and small intestines.
-This is common with dietary indiscretion (like getting into the trash or eating something found outdoors).
+Foul-smelling gas is often produced by bacteria in the colon that break down foods that were not completely digested in the stomach and small intestine.
+This may be seen with dietary indiscretions (like getting into the trash or eating something found outdoors).
 Some specific foods, like peas, beans, milk, and milk products, and diets that are very high in meat can all cause flatulence in dogs.

 How to Prevent Flatulence

 Passing gas can never be completely eliminated.
 It's a part of life.
-If your dog appears to be in overall good health and is current on their vet exam schedule, there are a few things you can change to try and reduce the flatulence:
+If your dog appears to be in overall good health and is current on its vet exams, there are a few changes you can make to try to reduce the flatulence:

-- Exercise is one simple way you can manage your dog's gas problem.
-A simple walk within 30 minutes of eating can help move those gasses along more quickly, allowing your god to emit them outdoors where the odor is much less noticeable.
+- Exercise your dog.
+This is an easy approach to managing your dog's gas problem.
+A simple walk within 30 minutes of eating can help move those gasses along more quickly, allowing your dog to emit them outdoors where the odor isn't as noticeable.

 - Change your dog's diet.
-The dog food you feed might be making your canine excessively gassy.
-If you are feeding a low-quality "economy" diet full of poor quality ingredients, try changing to a better quality diet made with whole food ingredients.
-Look into feeding a higher quality dog food.
-If you already feed a premium diet, consider changing to a diet with a different type of protein.
+The dog food you're feeding your dog might be making your canine excessively gassy.
+If you're currently giving your pup a low-quality "economy" diet full of questionable ingredients, try switching to a higher-quality, highly digestible diet made with whole foods.
+If you already feed the dog a premium diet, consider changing to one that contains a different type of protein.
 Options that are labeled for dogs with sensitive stomachs are a reasonable place to start.

 - Put the brakes on the bolting.
-You can give your dog several smaller meals throughout the day or try placing an obstacle inside your dog's food dish to slow down the eating pace.
-A tennis ball or a smaller bowl turned upside-down would both work well.
-Consider buying a bowl that is specially designed to slow down your dog's eating.
+You can give your dog several smaller meals throughout the day or try placing an obstacle inside your dog's food dish to decelerate the pace of consumption.
+A smaller bowl turned upside-down would work well.
+Or consider buying a bowl that's specially designed for this purpose.

 - Try probiotics.
-While the benefits of probiotics are sometimes debated among professionals, most agree that they can be beneficial.
-There is certainly no harm in trying to add more of the good bacteria to your dog's GI tract.
-Be sure to use a high-quality probiotic that is suitable for dogs and proven effective.
+While the benefits of probiotics are debated among professionals, many agree that they can be beneficial.
+In any case, there's no harm in trying to add more of the good bacteria to your dog's GI tract.
+Be sure to use a high-quality probiotic that's suitable for dogs and has been shown to be effective.
 Ask your veterinarian for recommendations.

 - Consider dietary supplements.
-The use of Yucca schidigera and/or Zinc acetate has been known to decrease the odor of gas, but not the gas itself.
+The use of Yucca schidigera and/or zinc acetate may decrease the odor of gas but not necessarily the volume or frequency.
 Activated charcoal is also thought to reduce gas odor.
-Before beginning any supplements, consult with your vet and be sure to choose a product that is labeled for use in dogs.
-Also, consult your vet for help with this.
+Before beginning any supplements, consult with your vet and be sure to choose a product that's labeled for use in dogs.

-When making any of the above changes, it is best to try one option at a time.
+- Try one dietary change at a time.
 When you're modifying your dog's diet to reduce gassiness, this is really the only way you can determine which change works best.
-If none work alone, you can try combining methods one at a time.
-Remember, if at any point your dog develops diarrhea, vomiting, loss of appetite or any other signs of illness, you should see your vet.
+If none work alone, try combining changes two at a time.
+If at any point your dog loses its appetite or any other symptoms of illness, see your vet.